jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/PROTRACTOR.md

 The flow is `webdriver.js` (which you test code will be using) will communicate instructions to `selenium-server` which will in turn implement these instructions on a real browser using `chromedriver` (the webdriver browser driver).

+The other layer is `jasmine`, a behavior-driven development framework for testing JavaScript code (included in the Protractor package).

 # Setup

+## Create repo

-Create a new GitHub repo and clone to your laptop to work on
+Create a new GitHub repo and clone to your laptop to work on.

+## Protractor

-Use npm to install Protractor:
+From the repo folder, use npm to install Protractor:
 ```
 npm install protractor
 ```